Facilities available at Lyman Lake State Park.

 This park has modern, handicap accessible restrooms with hot water and flush toilets.
 Restrooms in the Cabin and Camping areas have showers.
 Use of showers and restrooms are included in the Camping and Day Use fee permits.

-Group Ramada: 1,089 sq. ft. picnic ramada located in the day use area.
-It has a large central barbecue pit/grill, picnic tables, electric outlets, lights, water spigots, and horseshoe pits.
+Group Ramada: 1,089 sq. ft. ramada located in the day use area with 8 picnic tables.
+It has a large central barbecue pit/grill, electric outlets, lights, water spigots, and horseshoe pits.
 Restrooms and a store are close-by.
 This area can accommodate large groups.
 Check out time is 10 pm.
 A non-refundable reservation fee of $5.00 plus a $30 facility use fee is required.
 Day use park entrance fees are in addition to the reservation fee.
 There is a minimum of 6 paid entrance fees per day to reserve this area.

 Pointe Ramada: 289 sq. ft. picnic ramada located near the swimming beach, close to the store, with 2-3 picnic tables, a barbecue grill, fire ring, and restrooms.
 Check out time is 10 pm.
 A non-refundable reservation fee of $5.00 plus a $25 facility use fee is required.
 Day use park entrance fees are in addition to the reservation fee.